Barbie and the Secret Door

-Barbie and the Secret Door is a 2014 animated musical fantasy film.
+Barbie and the Secret Door is a 2014 CGI-animated musical fantasy film.
 It was released to DVD on September 16, 2014, and made its television debut on Nickelodeon on November 23, 2014.

 This film is the 28th entry in the Barbie film series.
-It was directed by Karen Lloyd and features the voice of Kelly Sheridan as Princess Alexa, a shy princess who discovers a secret door in her kingdom and enters a whimsical land filled with magical creatures.
+It was directed by Karen Lloyd and features the voice of Kelly Sheridan as Princess Alexa, a shy princess who discovers a secret door in her kingdom and enters a magical world.
 It was given a limited theatrical release overseas, grossing $2 million.